mosparo/documentation/docs/8_api/3_statistic.md

 ---
 sidebar_position: 3
 sidebar_label: Statistic
-description: With the statistic API you're able to get the numbers about your project.
+description: With the statistic API, you can get the numbers about your project.
 ---

 # Statistic